trek-view/basecamp/_posts/2021-02-12-map-the-paths-whats-new-january.md

 Firstly I’d like to say a big thank you to everyone who has uploaded their off-road 360 tours to [Map the Paths](https://www.mapthepaths.com/).

-We’ve passed 100,000 panoramas at the start of the year.
+We passed a milestone of 100,000 panoramas uploaded at the start of the year.
 Onto 1 million!

 I’d like to use this post to share some of the recent features we’ve shipped.